PetrKryslUCSD/SkylineSolvers.jl/README.md

   matrix is actually stored.
 - The module `Chol` defines a Cholesky decomposition and triangular solve.
-- The modules `Ldlt`, `Ldlt2`, `Ldlt3` define a LDLT decomposition and triangular solve each.
-The module `Ldlt3` is most pleasing aesthetically, but it is clearly the slowest. `Ldlt`, `Ldlt2` are roughly equally fast.
+- The modules `Ldlt`, `Ldlt2`, `Ldlt3` define a LDLT decomposition and triangular solve each. `Ldlt`, `Ldlt2` are roughly equally fast.
+- The module `Ldlt3` is most pleasing aesthetically: the sparse solver looks almost identical to the dense-matrix solver.
 - The module `Colsol` defines the original skyline solution from the textbook of KJ Bathe.
 It is clearly around three times slower then  `Ldlt` or `Ldlt2`.
 - No renumbering is undertaken in order to minimize the number of entries stored